raystubbs/zero/doc/UsersGuide.md

 Zero config works via a registry system in `zero.config`.
 Registering something in Zero doesn’t actually do anything except add a record to this registry.
-In order for a registration to actually be ‘realized’, the subsystem that makes use of the registration has to be loaded/enabled.
-To enable components in your project the `zero.component` namespace must be loaded.
+In order for a registration to actually be ‘realized’, the subsystem handles registrations of that type has to be enabled/loaded.
+To enable components in your project, the `zero.component` namespace must be loaded.